jouros/gorestapi/README.md

 ```

 I have completed setup only for cluster 'test1' which has two apps: 1) podinfo with kustomize and 2) busybox with sops and custom helm charts.
 Similar way I could define more different type of clusters test2, test3 and so on.

+## Kubernetes disaster recovery, how to re-install cluster

+If things get badly wrong, sometimes fastest way back is to re-install cluster state.

+kubeadm reset: clean up files that were created by kubeadm init or join.
+When executed in control-plane node, wipes out all info from previous cluster and print out join info to new cluster.

+kubeadm init: Initailize new cluster state.
+New config files will be created.

+kebeadm join: You have to re-join all worker nodes by executing kudeadm reset + kubeadm join.

+In my setup I did reset on all nodes, kubeadm init on control-plane and join on worker nodes.
+I also had to execute some additional commands in every node:
+cat <<EOF | sudo tee /etc/modules-load.d/crio.conf
+overlay
+br_netfilter
+EOF

+sudo modprobe overlay
+sudo modprobe br_netfilter

+All labels are wiped out, so I had to re-label my cluster nodes for haproxy-ingress.

+I got this error: "failed to set bridge addr: "cni0" already has an IP address" for some starting Pod.
+I executed below commands in every node:
+sudo ip link set cni0 down
+sudo brctl delbr cni0

+Finally I rebooted control-plane node and cluster was back in business.